 Also Available On

 The main focus of Fallen Order is the fantastic combat system put into place.
 The game is incredibly responsive, has beautiful animations, and you really feel like an actual Jedi for the first time ever.
-You can light attacks which are used the most, and heavy attacks use up your Force meter.
-As time goes on your acquire the double lightsaber and then eventually the dual lightsaber becomes a powerful force ability.
+You can light attacks that are used the most, and heavy attacks use up your Force meter.
+As time goes on you acquire the double lightsaber and then eventually the dual lightsaber becomes a powerful force ability.
 Parrying and dodging are key to staying alive because you can’t just wail on enemies and spam attacks.
-Each enemy is unique with their own attack powers.
-From regular Stormtrooper rifleman and shocktroopers to powerful Purge Troopers that have heavy plasma swords, rocket launchers, and flame throwers.
-You can knock back energy blasts with your lightsaber and throw back projectiles which is awesome.
+Each enemy is unique with its own attack powers.
+From regular Stormtrooper riflemen and shock troopers to powerful Purge Troopers that have heavy plasma swords, rocket launchers, and flame throwers.
+You can knock back energy blasts with your lightsaber and throwback projectiles which are awesome.
 There are even a few occasions where you get to take down AT-ATs.

-The game also looks gorgeous with some amazing vistas, especially in the beginning of the game on Brakka, and this just feels like a high-budget Star Wars movie.
-Amazing lighting effects, fantastically done motion-capture and voice acting, it has it all.
+The game also looks gorgeous with some amazing vistas, especially at the beginning of the game on Brakka, and this just feels like a high-budget Star Wars movie.
+With amazing lighting effects, fantastically done motion capture, and voice acting, it has it all.
 I loved exploring the few planets in the Star Wars universe up close and personal, and the game is definitely memorable for that.
-I don’t have too many complains about Fallen Order outside of the tedious backtracking and the combat can be very difficult to master due to perfectly needing to time everything, but it’s challenging and just satisfying enough.
-I also wish the story were longer and there were more planets to explore, but that’s only because I enjoyed the game so much I wanted more.
+I don’t have too many complaints about Fallen Order outside of the tedious backtracking and the combat can be very difficult to master due to perfectly needing to time everything, but it’s challenging and just satisfying enough.
+I also wish the story were longer and there were more planets to explore, but that’s only because I enjoyed the game so much that I wanted more.